 An educational innovator I sarcastically tell myself, I tie the two together.
 “You want to play, you got to pay.
 Do a story and the games are yours,” I tell them.

 I need to get better at this inspiration thing, and bringing them the jar with 76 cents accumulated, ain’t quite it either.
 Stephen’s Mom Kris isn’t so worried about that as MKCCC’s kids can be just as mum about their days as any others.
-“I’m excited to get the latest – especially the pictures –
+“I’m excited to get the latest – especially the pictures –because it gives me a snapshot of what my kids are doing that day,” she says.

 The center’s director of curriculum concurs and goes that one better.
 “It’s a great way for parents to see that the things that go on here go beyond this just being a place to keep their kids busy,” says Dawn Meyerski.